 Florida Statute, Section 817.563

 If you are charged with Sale of a Substance in Place of a Controlled Substance, you are being charged with a second-degree misdemeanor or third-degree felony offense (depending on what category or schedule the drug falls under) under Florida Statute, Section 817.563, and are facing serious penalties.
 Under this statute, it is unlawful to offer to sell a controlled substance, then to sell a noncontrolled, legal substance in place of the illegal substance.
 In other words, if you sell a baggie full of oregano plants to a person, but tell them it is marijuana, you would have violated this statute.
 Or, if you sell sugar rocks to a person, but tell them it is crack cocaine, you have violated the statute.
+The Sarasota criminal defense lawyers at The Law Place offer free consultation, so contact us today at Call our Sarasota office today at (888) 346-9392.

 This offense is not the same as counterfeiting a controlled substance, because the substance counterfeited under Florida Statute, Section 831.31 is actually a controlled substance that may have been “cut” with something else.
 Under Section 817.563, the substance you are selling is totally benign, and is not actually an illegal, controlled substance, even though you are selling it as such.
 In order to convict you of violating Florida Statute, Section 817.563, the prosecutor must definitively show you: